-Level II – A national 4-H shooting sports instructor that has successfully completed a national 4-H instructor workshop in a discipline and has been approved by the State 4-H Coordinator and State Committee.
+Level II — A national 4-H shooting sports instructor that has successfully completed a national 4-H instructor workshop in a discipline and has been approved by the State 4-H Coordinator and State Committee.

-Level III – National Instructor – A national 4-H instructor (Level II) that is actively engaged in training volunteers at the state level, adheres to national guidelines in their instruction, has an instructor application on file, has apprenticed at a national-level workshop, and has been approved by the National 4-H Shooting Sports Committee as a national level instructor.
+Level III — National Instructor: A national 4-H instructor (Level II) that is actively engaged in training volunteers at the state level adheres to national guidelines in their instruction, has an instructor application on file, has apprenticed at a national-level workshop, and has been approved by the National 4-H Shooting Sports Committee as a national-level instructor.

 The SESS Steering Committee reserves the right to withhold instructor certification.